simple-crypto/simple-website/sponsors.md

 (as non-voting member).

 * <strong><em>SILVER Sponsors (10kE)</em></strong>.
-This sponsorship provides the benefits of a bronze sponsor, and to two tickets to one of the annual trainings organized by the association.
+This sponsorship provides the benefits of a bronze sponsor, to two tickets to one of the annual trainings organized by the association and to a non-copyleft license for the association's evaluation tools during the membership year (and to perpetual license for the same code project in the unlikely event that SIMPLE-Crypto ceases operations).

 * <strong><em>GOLD Sponsors (25kE)</em></strong>.
 This sponsorship provides the benefits of a silver sponsor and to a non-copyleft license for one code project of the association during the membership year